 Supposed Repainting of Relative Strength History

-There is a fairly large group of Currency Index users who use it every day, and have for about 1-3 years.
+There is a fairly large group of Currency Strength Meter Indicator users who use it every day, and have for about 1-3 years.
 We began including it here sometime in 2011.
 After about six months we began to receive emails claiming that the Weekly time frame is repainting.
 That the values and line levels had changed since the initial viewing 5-6 months prior.
 The same goes for lower time frame users that have sent emails noticing the history of the M15 time frame, for example, has changed.